The South West Cluster Network.

 To get over the restrictions of 15 repeaters maximum you had to invest in another commercial bit of equipment called a ‘Bridge’ which allowed a larger number of repeaters to be linked.
 Of course being amateur radio, other groups started using other commercial radio’s such as Hytera and Tait.
 Each designed to link to other repeaters as long as they were manufactured by the same company.

 This lead to rivalry and fallings out between a number of amateurs (The wrath of politics again!).
 I will again spare the commentary as there is an a mass of information on the web for your viewing pleasure.

 By around 2013/14 there were at least 3 big networks, each supporting a large number of talkgroups and each isolated from each other.

 THE SOUTHWEST CLUSTER CONCEPT.

 Back in 2013 the Bristol 70cms Repeater Group were looking at the growth in DMR and decided to look at the feasibility in running such a repeater at our Lansdown site which already had the well established Analogue repeater GB3BS.

-This arrangement seemed crazy and how the band planners came to this decision is, at best, interesting!
-Never the less we took to the challenge.
-But to make things even more interesting we decided that our Digital DMR Repeater would also share the same antenna as our Analogue counterpart, GB3BS, see what I mean about wanting to push things beyond their original designs?
+To make things even more interesting we decided that our Digital DMR Repeater would also share the same antenna as our Analogue counterpart, GB3BS, see what I mean about wanting to push things beyond their original designs?

 In late 2013 we submitted an application for a NoV to run GB7BS.
 We had expected that such a NoV would take some 6 months to come through, giving us time to gather hardware together, decide on a design and find a way of raising funds to purchase the Motorola DR3000 repeater which at the time ran into the £1000s.